replayio/docs/src/app/basics/getting-started/record-your-playwright-tests/page.md

 ## Record your test

-Once you have added Chromium Replay Browser to your project, you are ready to create your recordings.
-You can run your tests normally, using `npx playwright test` command.

-If your project has multiple browsers set up, you can run Replay Browser only:
+With everything set up, you can now run `playwright test` to record and upload your first Playwright replays.

 ```sh
 npx playwright test --project replay-chromium